 The original brief to present the toolkit as a digital book did encounter certain limitations.
 With staff engagement as a key priority, we decided to evolve the idea of a digital handbook into a complete mobile optimised, web-based learning portal.
 The portal would act as a learning tool and work as a dedicated Ethics environment for staff, incorporating various elements of design and animation, outside of the traditional ‘rulebook’ format.

-Creating a learning portal tailored to the exact needs of the Ethics Team opened up opportunity for ongoing developments to take place, allowing more flexibility with the build process.
+Creating a learning portal tailored to the exact needs of the Ethics Team opened up the opportunity for ongoing developments to take place, allowing more flexibility with the build process.
 Our solution also included a Content Management System, meaning future content updates and changes could be made by the client as and when required, based on response to user activity.

 This solution also offered a higher-level of interactivity than achievable with a book, with bespoke functionality and animation incorporated into each aspect of the design.
 A web-based portal also simplified the challenge of language barriers, with the objective of communicating the toolkit in a total of 9 different languages, accessible to more than 50,000 staff members, worldwide.